Calgary Housing Market Report

 Average Prices

 Average home prices do not show the true extent of price changes because of the substitution effect.
-When changes in home prices or mortgage rates reduce consumers' buying power, they shift their purchases to more affordable options.
-As a result, the average price can underrepresent house price inflation.
-Moreover, luxury homes have an outsize effect on average prices, and fluctuations in the number of luxury home sales cause fluctuations in average prices.
+When home prices or mortgage rates reduce buyers' purchasing power, they tend to shift toward more affordable property types.
+Conversely, when purchasing power increases, buyers may shift toward more expensive homes.
+As a result, especially over the medium and long term, the average price can underrepresent house price inflation or deflation.
+Moreover, luxury homes have a disproportionate impact on average prices, and fluctuations in the number of luxury home sales lead to corresponding fluctuations in average prices.
+There has been a continued change in the property types that Calgary buyers purchase.
+Over the past years, the composition of home sales in the Calgary real estate market shifted toward condos while shifting away from detached houses.
+This trend partially reversed after March 2024, when the share of detached home sales reached its lowest point, and apartment sales reached their peak.

 Sales Numbers and Benchmark Prices

-- The sale of 1,071 detached homes shows a 10% year-over-year decrease.
-Currently, inventory stands at 2.1 months of detached home sales.
+Detached homes: The benchmark price decreased 2.7% year over year to $745,400, up 0.6% month over month.
+The sale of 1,095 detached homes shows a 0.6% year-over-year decrease.
+Currently, inventory stands at 2.3 months of detached home sales, indicating seller's market conditions persist in this segment.

-- The number of row houses sold decreased 6.1% YoY to 353 units.
-Currently, inventory stands at 2.2 months of row home sales.
+Townhouses: Benchmark townhouse prices declined 7.0% YoY and were essentially flat MoM at $422,900 for April 2026.
+The number of row houses sold increased 2% YoY to 363 units.
+Currently, inventory stands at 2.9 months of row home sales, reflecting seller's market territory.

-- The number of apartments sold decreased by 13% YoY to 560 units.
-Currently, inventory stands at 2.8 months of apartment home sales.
+Apartments: Benchmark apartment prices are down 8.9% year-over-year to $301,400, up 0.4% from last month.
+The number of apartments sold decreased by 27% YoY to 432 units.
+Currently, inventory stands at 4.4 months of apartment home sales, with conditions continuing to favour the buyer.

 Median Prices